Exploring Julia Suller Andrews' Writing Journey

 While I was living inside Margaret's world, another story was demanding my attention.
 Black Ponds arrived fully formed and urgent: three women, a deadly secret, and the suffocating hidden world of domestic violence.
 Dark, and deeply human.

 Two completely different genres.
 Two completely different worlds.
-But the same thread runs through both — strong women, secrets, and stories that needed to be told.
+But the same thread runs through both: strong characters, secrets, and stories that needed to be told.

 My talented nephew Alex is an illustrator.
-He was young and studying at the time he got his first diagnosis.
-This stopped his progress and ruined plans and progress.
+He was young and studying when he got his first diagnosis.
+This stopped his progress and ruined his plans.
 A project between not just a writer and illustrator, but a deal, a distraction, was born between family.
 For Alex, and for every person fighting battles the world doesn't always see; Trashenator came to life.
-This is my children's adventure for readers aged 7–12.
-A fast-paced story about Sven and the Science Club, a gang of smart, brave kids taking on the villainous Trash Clan to save the world from drowning in rubbish.
+Trashenator is my children's adventure for readers aged 7–12.
+It's a fast-paced story about Sven and the Science Club, a gang of smart, brave kids taking on the villainous Trash Clan to save the world from drowning in rubbish.

 It's fun, it's fast, and it carries a message our world genuinely needs right now.
 And I'm thrilled to share that Trashenator is available now on Amazon: ebook and print!